ALL CURRENCIES

 July brings the start of whale season to Mozambique.
 The southern right and humpback whales migrate to cold waters in high latitudes to feed and then travel to the warmth of the Indian Ocean to mate and calf, specifically between July and October.

-Southern right whales are best observed close to shore in the southern part of the Mozambique Channel from June to December, closer to Anantara Bazaruto.
-Between July and October, the humpback whales showcase their acrobatic skills in the waters of the Bazaruto Archipelagos up to the Quirimbas Archipelagos near Anantara Medjumbe.
+Southern right whales are best observed close to shore in the southern part of the Mozambique Channel from June to December, closer to Anantara Bazaruto Island Resort.
+Between July and October, the humpback whales showcase their acrobatic skills in the waters of the Bazaruto Archipelagos up to the Quirimbas Archipelagos near Anantara Medjumbe Island Resort.

-Both resorts offer guided whale watching tours ranging from three-hour excursions to half-day expeditions with snorkelling and island picnics thrown in for good measure.
-We prick up our ears when someone mentions that Anantara Medjumbe’s signature experience features a picnic on uninhabited Quissanga Island.
+Both resorts offer guided whale-watching tours ranging from three-hour excursions to half-day expeditions with snorkelling and island picnics thrown in for good measure.
+We prick up our ears when someone mentions that Anantara Medjumbe Island Resort’s signature experience features a picnic on uninhabited Quissanga Island.
 Moby Dick and Robinson Crusoe adventures rolled into one?
 Sign us up!

 We had another reason to seek an escape from civilisation.
 After getting up close and personal with the magnificent, highly intelligent creatures of the wild, holing up in our hotel room to watch “Our Planet” on Netflix just somehow didn’t cut the mustard any more.
 We wanted the magic to last longer, giving us enough time to process our emotions.